-As this space has been evolving rapidly with the adoption of AI, we have been looking at some of the ways in which Artificial Intelligence is enhancing the simple business intelligence tools into something more powerful and talk about the upcoming avenues in this field.
+As this space has evolved with the adoption of Artificial Intelligence(AI), we’ve identified some of the ways in which AI enhances the simple business intelligence tools into something more powerful.

 Where is the B.I train headed?

 Among several important developments thanks to the adoption of machine intelligence, one important aspect is the expanding sources of data.
 While businesses take into consideration most of the new technologies like IoT, click tracking, and Robotic process automation (RPA) systems that provide waterfalls of useful intel, a lot of effort is spent to discover additional data sources.

 With the increase in the number of data sources, the next stop on the data train is at the junction of big data technologies.
 There is a need for advanced AI to analyze large amounts of data and there are efforts being taken to address it.
 Apache Hadoop and Spark are some of the most popular open-source frameworks to store and process big data in a distributed environment.

 One of the most commonly adopted new business intelligence approaches due to significant ROI potential is Predictive business analysis.
 This is where large amounts of historical data is analyzed to predict future outcomes – one of the most common use cases is the implementation of Next Best Action in call centers.

 For example, a call center agent might use the historical data from past appointments to reach out to the customer to book their next appointment.

 As we continue to explore the avenues of real-time B.I, conversation analysis systems will become crucial so that these predictions based on historical data can complement with real-time customer conversation experiences

 Conversational Intelligence – the third eye of B.I.